aryajavidi/Group_2_Final/README.md

 Group two consists of Jessica Cobb, Ranil Basnayake, Zach Otto, and Arya Javidi.
 The topic we have chosen to analyze is AirBnB data.
 We plan to use machine learning to predict the prices of AirBnB rentals in different cities based on property type, number of people it can accommodate, number of bedrooms and bathrooms, and the city in which it is located.

-We have chosen to analyze data regarding Air BnB prices and the variables that may affect that price because short term rentals are becoming a more and more popular option for people that are traveling.
-Renting a private property is considered by some to be more safe, cost efficient, and fun.
+We have chosen to analyze data regarding Air BnB prices and the variables that may affect that price due to the increasing popularity of short-term rentals as a viable option for travelers.
+Renting a private property is considered by renters to be more safe, cost efficient, and fun.
 This upwards trend in business has led more renters and property owners to be interested in the value of these properties.
 This model can help a renter decide if an AirBnB is fairly priced or may help a new renter decide on a price to list their property.
 We also have a special interest in the industry as we have a few prospective buyers in our group as well!

 A Link to our presentation can be found [here](https://docs.google.com/presentation/d/14_f2t58X_Ch7xfNvNBw9JvORSmUic1HXzjBF5L6d0oE/edit#slide=id.p1)